dotnet/core/samples/RaspberryPiInstructions.md

 * Install [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot/GetStarted) on your Pi.

-* Copy your app to the Raspberry Pi and execute run `helloworld.exe` to see `Hello World!` from .NET Core running on your Pi!
+* Copy your app to the Raspberry Pi and execute run `helloworld.exe` to see `Hello World!` from .NET Core running on your Pi

-* `helloworld.dll` and you should see `Hello World!` from .NET Core running on your Pi!